vishnuravi/ResearchKit-Sample/README.md

-# CS342 - ResearchKit Sample Project
+# Stanford CS342 - Building for Digital Health
+### ResearchKit Sample Project

-A sample project for building informed consent using ResearchKit in SwiftUI for [CS342](https://cs342.stanford.edu).
+A sample project for building informed consent, surveys, and active tasks using ResearchKit in SwiftUI for [CS342](https://cs342.stanford.edu).